 6. Rinse the towel and wring out excess water.
 Repeat the procedure to insure pure milk.

 Note: After soaking nuts overnight, you can also opt to "peel" the skin off.
 This makes the filtering processes quicker.
-Also, if you like your milk extra creamy double the amount of almonds with the same ratio of water.
+Also, if you can swap the almonds for any mixture of nuts.
+I really enjoy cashews + macadamia nuts or almonds

 Worlds Healthiest Foods: Almonds